ubsicap/usx/docs/parastyles.rst

 ^^^

 :@style: li#
+:Use: List entry. |br|
-:Use: List item (out-dented paragraph meant to highlight the items of a list.). |br|
+	An out-dented paragraph meant to highlight the items of a list. |br|
 	# represents the level of indent |br|
 	**li = li1** (see :ref:`notes <usx-notes_numberedStyles>` on numbered @style attributes)
 :Valid In: :ref:`usx-div_chapter`